sweeya2/200101079/README.md

 | MACHINE LEARNING | 15/5/2021      |    NO |
 | APP DEVELOPMENT | 16/5/2021      |    NO |

+### Program to find sum of ASCII values of my name:
 ```cpp
 #include <iostream>
 #include <string>